 Every week will have a set of questions called "engagement exercises."
 These are shorter assignments that directly relate to the material on the schedule for the week.
-They will include the in-lecture attendance questions that you had during the week plus additional questions meant to help you keep up with the material and identify what concepts I find important for you to review and understand.

 You will get unlimited tries up until the due date for these assignments.
 The point of these, and having a grade attached to them, is to keep you working on the material throughout the semester while reinforcing the concepts I find most important for that week's lessons.